 Best piece of advice you have ever received?

 "Do what you love, and do a lot of it."

 One tip you'd give to others who are wanting to start their own business?

 Surround yourself with people that inspire you and motivate you to reach your goals.
 Don't be scared to ask for help.
 When you have a good idea, especially to make this world a better place, people are willing to give a bit of their energy to make your dream come true.

-Where do you envision Haida People in the future?
+Where do you envision Haida Co in the future?

 We believe in the incredible power of the Fashion Revolution movement.
 We believe in stimulating consciousness.
 Our purpose is to empower our partners and customers to stand up for change.
 To love and value all kinds of beings.